Reed-CompBio/spras-benchmarking/datasets/synthetic-data/README.md

 ### 1. Process PANTHER Pathways

 1. Open `process_panther_pathway.py` and add the name of any new pathways to the `pathways` vector on **line 6**.
-2. From the `synthetic-data/` root directory, run the command:
+2. Run the command:
    ```
    uv run src/process_panther_pathway.py
    ```
-3. This will create seven new files in each subfolder of the `pathway-data/` directory:
+3. This will create five new files in each subfolder of the `pathway-data/` directory:
 - `EDGES.txt`
 - `NODES.txt`
 - `PRIZES-100.txt`